 I have received some interesting feedback about my recent post about technology in the 21st century.
-The feedback has been largely positive but I should clarify that I do appreciate that the article How Technology should be taught in a 21st Century School (UK v USA) does make some sweeping generalisations and is somewhat one-sided in its argument.
+The feedback has been largely positive, but I should clarify that I do appreciate that the article How Technology should be taught in a 21st Century School (UK v USA) does make some sweeping generalisations and is somewhat one-sided in its argument.
 However, for that, I make no apology, as it is the nature of the beast of blogging!
-If I was writing for an academic journal I would perhaps be a little more balanced in my writing.
+If I were writing for an academic journal, I would perhaps be a little more balanced in my writing.

-Debates around technology fascinate me but more often than not I still wonder if the cart is not very much still before the horse.
-Despite protestations to the contrary those in the technology industry have a vested interest in promoting the use of technology.
-The cleverest technology evangelists promote their products and/or services with talk of integration and advancing learning but how objective is someone within the industry, or dependent upon it for employment, likely to be?
-I am no Luddite and see enormous potential in educational technology but a computer remains but a tool for learning and moreover one tool in a multifaceted toolbox!
+Debates around technology fascinate me, but more often than not, I still wonder if the cart is not very much still before the horse.
+Despite protestations to the contrary, those in the technology industry have a vested interest in promoting the use of technology.
+The cleverest technology evangelists promote their products and services with talk of integration and advancing learning, but how objective is someone within the industry, or dependent upon it for employment, likely to be?
+I am no Luddite and see enormous potential in educational technology, but a computer remains but a tool for learning and one tool in a multifaceted toolbox!